 Adaptation to a new environment

 Following the burn-in we generated two initially-identical founder (i.e., colonizing) populations.
 Founder populations were fixed for alleles that were fixed in the ancestor, and the amount of standing variation was determined by sampling n segregating alleles from the ancestor.
 Populations adapted from only new mutation when n = 0 and otherwise contained some ancestral standing variation.
-Each of the n segregating alleles were selected for inclusion in the founder populations with a probability proportional to their frequency in the ancestor, and the expected frequency of an allele in a founding population was equal to its frequency in the ancestor.
+Each of the n segregating alleles were selected for inclusion in the founder populations with a probability proportional to their frequency in the ancestor, and the expected frequency of an allele in a founding population was equal to its frequency in the ancestor (each founding individual got an allele with a probability equal its frequency in the anacestor).
 For each parameter combination, we began each simulation from a unique realization of the ancestor (i.e., distinct burn-in).

 After initialization, founder populations adapted to their respective specified phenotypic optima (Fig. 1B).
 Adaptation proceeded via the reassortment of ancestral standing variation (if n > 0) and via new mutation (all simulations) simultaneously.
 Individuals gain new mutations with identical probability and properties as in the ancestral population.
 There are two key features of the new phenotypic optima.
 The first is the expected initial distance to the optima, calculated as the Euclidean distance between the optima and the origin, d.
 More distant optima require a greater amount of phenotypic change and initially exert stronger selection.
 The second key feature is the angle of divergence, ϴ, which captures the difference in direction from the origin to the optima of both populations (see Fig. 1B).
 Angle is a common concept used to describe the continuum of (non)parallel evolution and is explicitly invoked in most metrics that quantify parallelism (see Bolnick et al. [2018]).
 Optima separated by a small angle impose relatively parallel natural selection on founder populations, whereas optima separated by large angles impose relatively divergent selection (though note that these are ends of a continuum).